LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 Josh

-Main Role: Music
+Main Role: Music/Sound Effects

-Sub Role: Sound Effects
+Sub Role: Press Kit & Trailer

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.